EdwinandLinux/Bash_Scripting/README.md

-# Linux User Management & Backup Automation
+# I - Linux User Management & Backup Automation
 ## 📄 Overview
 This project demonstrates an **automated user account management script** for Linux systems.
 The script efficiently handles **user account disabling**, **deleting**, **creating** and **home directory backup**, ensuring that data is preserved when needed.